prisma-labs/graphql-framework-experiment/docs/tutorial/chapter-4-testing-your-api.md

 1. The test context exposes a GraphQL client at `ctx.client.send` that will help us run operations against our API.
 Here We're using it to send a publish mutation.
 2. This is the mutation from the end of last chapter.
-3. The result will be snapshoted inline allowing us to see the input and output colocated!
+3. The result will be snapshoted inline allowing us to see the input and output collocated!

 ## Try It Out